Eastman asks for community support to help stop spread of COVID-19

-KINGSPORT, Tenn.—The Eastman Chemical Company of Kingsport is asking the public for support to help stop the spread of COVID-19.
+KINGSPORT, Tenn. — The Eastman Chemical Co. of Kingsport is asking the public for support to help stop the spread of COVID-19.

 "We are also encouraging members of the community to take the same precautions," Eastman said.
 "Right now, we have a limited number of cases in the Tri-Cities region and none of these cases involve Eastman employees, but they are all related to travel outside our area."